hicknhack-software/roslyn-colorizer/readme.md

 * Class properties
 * Local variables
 * Special types (built in)
+* Control flow keywords (if, for, while, throw, return, etc...)

 The code is fairly simple, but it is not currently written using the Async APIs in Roslyn.